andreihar/poisson-blending/README.md

 <!-- RUN -->
 ## Run

+All relevant code is located in the `matlab` folder.
 To run the main script, run:

 ```matlab
 main